God is an Unlimited Person

 "Krishna, who is known as Govinda, is the Supreme Personality of Godhead.
 He has an eternal, blissful, spiritual body.
 He is the origin of all, for He has no other origin.
 He is the prime cause of all causes."

-While Krishna continually displays his loving pastimes in the spiritual world (Goloka Vrindavana), he is simultaneously governing the material world through his delegated shaktis.
-These shaktis are energies that confuse the living entities into thinking that we are the doers & the enjoyers of the ever transforming material world.
+While Krishna displays His eternal loving pastimes in the spiritual world, Goloka Vrindavana, He is simultaneously governing the material world through His illusory capacity.
+This capacity bewilders the living entities in the material world into thinking that they are the doers & the enjoyers of the ever transforming material world.